 Focusing too much on the fees can prevent you from getting started.
 Don’t overlook the importance of investing and getting started.

 TD Direct Investing is a strong platform with competitive offerings.
 Keep on reading to learn more.

 This review will cover its features, fees, benefits, downsides, trading platforms, and alternatives.
-TD Direct Investing is the most popular platform based on asset under administration.
-It’s also the most popular within my readers (see graph at the end of the review).
+TD Direct Investing is the most popular platform based on assets under administration.
+It’s also the most popular among my readers (see graph at the end of the review).

 TD Direct Investing Summary

 Here is a summary to get you started, but there is a lot more information below if you want to get into the details.

 Choosing a discount broker is a personal choice, know what you need above and beyond the fees.